CMU-IDS-2020/fp-airbnb-rats/README.md

 ## Clustering server rate limitations
 We are running the clustering backend on an AWS instance.
 Because it's a free trail of an instance, it will expire around Janurary 9th, 2021. *The app will continue to work afterwards, but the clustering feature will not work unless you set up your own server.* We are also using a free proxy server service (CORS-anywhere) to forward our CORS requests because otherwise we will get https client to http errors. **Due to the limits of free AWS and the free proxy server service, the rate and speed of responses may be limited if the app traffic is very high.**

+In this case there are two possible solutions:
+1. Contact the team mebmers who can set up an alternative proxy server for you
-In this case, we recommend cloning our repository and setting it up locally using the instructions above.
-Please contact one of the team members with any questions about this.
+2. Clone our repository and set it up locally using the instructions above.

 ## Work distribution